Ironically, These Reasons Are Proven to Help Ensure Someone’s Success

 5) No Unnecessary Internet Access:

 The internet is home to countless things that can be detrimental to a person’s recovery.
 The days of ordering drugs online are here.
 Craigslist, the dark web, and even social media platforms are all places where a person find and contact someone to sell them whatever it is that they’re looking for.
 For this reason, and the fact that it’s also a major distraction, we’ve found that success is higher when we limit the internet access of the individual in recovery.
-The internet is available, but by limiting it to only necessary and healthy endeavors, we can succeed in keeping our house members safe and focused on their recovery at hand.
+The internet is available, but by limiting it to only necessary and healthy endeavors, we can succeed in keeping our recovery home members safe and focused on their recovery at hand.

 Take the Proven Route To Save Their Life